kinkerl/persy/doc/developer.rst

  *   python-pyinotify - to get efficient information about filesystem changes
  *   python-paramiko - ssh library to initialize a remote server

-For some actions in the Makefile you also need
+For some actions in the Makefile you also need:

- *   python-sphinx
+ *   python-sphinx - build the documentation
- *   pandoc
+ *   pandoc - build the manpage

 Code Documentation
 ---------------------------------